gillon-m/mochi-pogi-a3/README.md

 - Merge branch to master
 - All functional branches that pass these tests will be merge to the daily build (master) by the END OF EACH DAY

-## Creating Tests
+## Development
-Add test cases in the src/test/java folder
+- Add test cases in the src/test/java folder
+- Add implementations in the src/main/java folder